SunnyDayDev/fusion-tdd-plugin/README.md

 ![Release status](https://img.shields.io/badge/status-pre--alpha-red)

 ### What is it
 A plugin for generating product code using tests written in advance for it.
-It is expected that it will become an indispensable assistant in TDD/BDD styles of coding.
+It is expected to become an indispensable assistant in TDD/BDD coding styles.

-### State
+### Project status
-The plugin is in an early stage of development.
-You shouldn't use it on real problems, just try it on dummy and suggest improvements.
+The plugin is at an early stage of development.
+Don't use it to solve real problems, just try it on a dummy and suggest improvements.
-Currently it works **only with Kotlin** projects.
+It currently works **only with Kotlin projects**.

 ### How to use
 The easiest way to try is to pull the project and run `./gradlew runIde`.